dtrannam/Travel-itinerary/README.md

 * Styling 2.0
 * Implement better information on page
 * Update form to include caption, about us, notes, pricing
+* Create about page/new account information

 ## In the works:

-* Allow uploading of more images - setting a limit on amount of images and deleting images option
+* Allow uploading of more images - setting a limit on amount of images and deleting images option [Working on delete]
+* Delete commment
-* Create about page/new account information
+* Create button to confirm "delete" information
 * DB update and stricter requirements for mongoose such as required fields
 * AWS Deployment
 * Post request clean up